201flaviosilva-labs/play-code/Exercises/Arrays/ReverseArray/Readme.md

 ## Description

-Get from the user a bunch of numbers, and after that, print them in reverse order.
+Get from the user a bunch of numbers until user press 0, and after that, print them in reverse order.

 ## Example